snehalchaudhari98/snehalchaudhari98.github.io/_pages/markdown.md

   - /markdown.html
 ---

 ## 🌟 Attentding Grace Hopper Celebration 2023 in Orlando 🌟

-I'll be attending the [Grace Hopper Celebration](https://ghc.anitab.org/ "AnitaB.org") in Orlando! 🎉I am looking forward to the exciting possibilities that lie ahead and the chance to connect with incredible professionals during this time.
-I am really interested in engaging with the incredible lineup of sessions, workshops, and networking opportunities that await.
+This year in September, I had the opportunity to attend the [Grace Hopper Celebration](https://ghc.anitab.org/ "AnitaB.org") in Orlando!
+This conference was filled with exciting possibilities and gave me chance to connect with incredible professionals during this time.
+Apart from these networking sessions, I am really enjoed engaging in the lineup of sessions, workshops like "From Pixels to Perception" by Haley McKee and

-I'm currently on the lookout for full-time opportunities in the software engineering domain and one of my goals at the conference is to explore new opportunities in the industry, and I'm excited about the possibilities ahead.
-I am also looking forward to making new connections, sharing experiences, and discovering new career opportunities.
-If you're interested in connecting, discussing any opportunities, or simply sharing insights about the conference, please feel free to reach out to me at via LinkedIn or [mail](mailto:sschaud5@asu.edu "Email").
+Evelyn Song,  "Generative Artificial Intelligence: The Proliferation of Deepfakes" by Priscilla Rumbeiha, etc.

-If you're attending the conference too, I would like to connect with you to exchange any insights and make the most out of this opportunity.
+There was an air of excitement and anticipation surrounding me from the moment I entered the venue.
+Of all the talks and workshops, two that really spoke to me were "Generative Artificial Intelligence: The Proliferation of Deepfakes" by Priscilla Rumbeiha and "From Pixels to Perception" by Haley McKee and Evelyn Song.
+These talks piqued my interest in the potential directions of technology, in addition to increasing my knowledge.

-“Let's connect, learn, and grow!”
+Reflecting on my GHC 2023 experience, I am filled with gratitude for the connections made and the knowledge gained.
+I met amazing people with similar career backgrounds and a shared passion for the tech world.
+I left Orlando being more determined than ever to contribute to this space, armed with new insights and a network of supportive professionals.

 <!-- ## Locations of key files/directories